Building the Basics of R Programming

 Linear Regression Analysis

-Key concepts of machine learning models you need to know
+Key concepts of machine learning models you should know

 How to properly analyze data